Importance & Benefits of Company Registration

 With a flexible and wide range of management designations, the company can easily attract a quality workforce and accomplish strategic motivation to employees.

 Another important advantage of registering a Company is eternal succession.
 The existence of a company will remain the same, even if the directors may come and go and the shareholders may come and go.
 Once the company is incorporated it remains alive till it is wound up by abiding by the provisions of the Law.
 The death, retirement, or disability of the director or any of its members does not affect the Company from continuing, irrespective of change in the memberships.

 Cost and Risk Factors

-If you are planning to go for high capital expenditure or hi-tech projects then it is always better and advantageous to go by registering your business as a company, as the financial stake involved in hi-tech project is high.
-Even Banks and Financial Institutions insist on registering the business as company while approving loans or financial assistance instead of going for some other types of organizations.
+If you are planning to go for high capital expenditure or hi-tech projects then it is always better and advantageous to go by registering your business as a company, as the financial stake involved in the hi-tech project is high.
+Even Banks and Financial Institutions insist on registering the business as a company while approving business loans or financial assistance instead of going for some other types of organizations.